8 Classical Dances of India: A Rich Cultural Heritage

 • Singers: Two singers on stage sing the dialogue, keeping rhythm with gong and cymbals.

-• Drummers: Two drummers accompany the performance on the Chenda drum, adding dramatic sound to the action.
+• Drummers: Two drummers accompany the performance on the Chenda drum.

-• Expressive Gestures: The story is conveyed through detailed facial expressions and hand gestures, creating an engaging visual narrative.
+• Expressive Gestures: The story is conveyed through detailed facial expressions and hand gestures.

 Traditional Structure